muyuuuu/Self-Supervise-Object-Detection/README.md

 <details><summary>Details</summary>

-I find the accuracy and recall rate of baseline is not very good, so is there an easy way to improve it?
-What I can think of is that backbone can not use COCO's pre-training experience, but pre-training backbone for this problem, and this backbone can effectively identify the foreground and background.
+Is there an easy way to improve recall rate beacuse I find the that of baseline is not very good.
+What I can think of is that backbone can not use COCO's pre-training experience, but pre-training backbone for this problem which can effectively identify the foreground and background.

 It is not difficult to implement pre-trained backbone under `mmdetection/tools` :

-- `center_loss.py`, in view of the small increase in recall rate, read the source code of `YOLOX` and analyzed the reason, it is believed that the distinction of front background features extracted by backbone is not obvious, leading to neck and head behind may consider background features as foreground.
-The foreground feature is the background.
-Thus, Center Loss' is used to increase the distinction expressed.
+- `center_loss.py`, read the source code of `YOLOX` in view of the small increase in recall rate, it is believed that the distinction of front background features extracted by backbone is not obvious and then leading to neck and head behind may consider background features as foreground, the foreground feature is the background.
+Thus, Center Loss is used to increase the distinction expression.
 The accuracy of pre-background discrimination was 96.67%, +5.3% mAP, +3.2% mAR.
 Ablation experiments show that Center Loss is better than Cross entropy loss alone.
-- `pretrain.py`, load backbone during detection
+- `pretrain.py`, load pretrained backbone during detection

 </details>